snobu/azure-keyvault-things/README.md

 ## Included Projects

-* `KeyVaultAspNet47/` ASP.NET (.NET Framework 4.7.2) application that calls Azure Key Vault in various ways
+* `dotnet` An ASP.NET (.NET Framework 4.7.2) application that calls Azure Key Vault in various ways, and an ASP.NET Core application that calls Key Vault with Dependency Injection.

+* `TypeScript` Retrieves secrets and keys from Key Vault in TypeScript.

+* `Go` Go code that calls Key Vault to retrieve secrets and and sign a digest with a HSM key.

-* `KeyVaultAspNetCore/` ASP.NET Core 3.1 application that calls Key Vault via dependency injection
+* `Java` Sample code in Java that calls Key Vault to retrieve secrets and certificates.

+* `Python` Python 3.x code that gets a secret from Key Vault.
+Applicable for Python 2.x as well.

+* `Pascal` Free Pascal sample that uses raw HTTP calls to get an access token via Managed Identity and retrieve a secret from Key Vault.

+* `REST` Sample REST API calls for retrieving secrets and keys.
+It also demonstrates sign and verify operations.

 ## Resources